Infineon/ota-update/README.md

 For <b>Bluetooth®</b>, the OTA library works with an intermediate peer application on a laptop (or phone) to push the image to the device.

 ## Library Versions

+- ota-update v3.0.1 works with ModusToolbox 3.1.

-ota-update v3.0.0 works with ModusToolbox 3.0.
+- ota-update v3.0.0 works with ModusToolbox 3.0.

-ota-update v2.0.0 works with ModusToolbox 3.0 and is <b>not</b> backwards compatible with ModusToolbox 2.4.
+- ota-update v2.0.0 works with ModusToolbox 3.0 and is <b>not</b> backwards compatible with ModusToolbox 2.4.

-ota-update v1.0.0 works with ModusToolbox 2.4 and replaces anycloud-ota (all versions).
+- ota-update v1.0.0 works with ModusToolbox 2.4 and replaces anycloud-ota (all versions).

-The anycloud-ota vx.x.x library will be depricated soon.
+- Older OTA library 'anycloud-ota' depricated.

 ## 1. OTA Update with MCUBootloader Application